 - Moisture requirements: dry to moist soil

-- Bloom time: June - August (depending on moisture availability)
+- Bloom time: June - August, longest blooms with moisture availability

-- Wildlife support: attracts and provides nectar to adult butterflies, bees and other insect pollinators, attracts and supports beneficial and pest eating insects
+- Wildlife support: flowers attract and provide nectar to adult butterflies, bees and other insect pollinators; overall plant attracts and supports beneficial and pest eating insects

-- Native habitat/range: Common in grasslands, meadows, open sites in shrublands, forests, disturbed areas up to 2700m across western Oregon and northwestern CA. Portland Plant List - no.
+- Native habitat/range: common in grasslands, meadows, open sites in shrublands, forests, disturbed areas, from sea level to 2700m, across western Oregon and northwestern California.
+Portland Plant List - no.

 - Special features & uses: fragrant; edible, seeds/achene is a traditional food source for indigenous people; landscape uses include pollinator gardens and meadowscapes

 Gardening with Common Madia: Common Madia is an attractive, carefree, self-sowing annual wildflower.
 Plan for its tall and wild form by placing it in the background of a sunny pollinator garden or other naturescaped area, where its lovely blooms can peek above lower plants that provide more structure in the foreground.
 It tolerates all soil types and does not need supplemental summer water - though infrequent watering (i.e. not more than 1x per month) will extend the showy, pollinator-friendly bloom into fall.

-Sowing instructions: Recommend sowing between September and November or in March so that seeds will benefit from seasonal rains.
+Seed Sowing Instructions: Recommend sowing between September and November or in March so that seeds will benefit from seasonal rains.
 If sowing in April or May, seeds will benefit from supplemental water to encourage strong growth the first year.
 Scatter seed on loose-weed free soil.
 Seed can be lightly raked in to increase seed-to-soil contact, but be careful not to cover the seed with more than 1/4" soil.
-Each seed packet contains approximately 100 seeds.
+Each seed packet contains approximately 150 seeds.